Tips for Your Move

 - Walk Through’s – the movers will do at least 3-4 (before they start, done loaded, before unloading and when done).
 At these times they will go over any questions, concerns, information etc. (examples name, address, mobile, numbers, moving furniture, all items are in place, and you are satisfied

-- Items may not fit in small hallways, stairways, doorways or changes have been made after items where moved in.
+- Items may not fit in small hallways, stairways, doorways or changes have been made after items were moved in.
 Please try to check at each location and notified movers and any previous situations or concerns.

 - Disposal – try to dispose of any flammable, corrosive, poisons and dangerous chemicals or unsafe furniture.
 Contact your local township or trash company for disposal information.